A Brief History of Champagne

 How is champagne made?

-After this aging, winemakers turn the bottles upside down so the lees can settle to the bottom.
+After this aging, winemakers turn the bottles upside down so the lees can settle in the bottle's neck.
 Once the dead yeast has settled, producers open the bottles to remove the yeast, add a bit of sugar known as dosage to determine the sweetness of the champagne, and slip a cork onto the bottle.

 What's so special about the Champagne region?